A Lorentz-Covariant Interacting Electron-Photon System in One Space Dimension: The probability current

-As an example, we can solve \refeq{eq:IBVP} with initial data corresponding to the wave function being a pure product and its four components having the same Gaussian profile, with mean zero for the photon and mean one for the electron.
-Figure~\ref{fig:movie} shows plots of the resulting joint probability density at six successive instances of common time $t_\el = t_\ph = t$.
-It is clear that after ``reflection'' from the boundary the wave function is no longer a pure product and thus we have a truly interacting system.
+\begin{rem} {We note that expressing $X$ in \eqref{eq:jmunu} in terms of $\psi$ with the help of \eqref{eq:X} and \eqref{eq:piNULL}, \eqref{eq:piONE}, all factors $1/2$ cancel and $\rho$ takes an analogous form to \eqref{eq:BornrulePH} and \eqref{eq:BornruleEL}.} \end{rem} As an {illustration of the evolution of the joint probability density}, we can solve \refeq{eq:IBVP} with initial data corresponding to the wave function being a pure product and its four components having the same Gaussian profile, with mean zero for the photon and mean one for the electron.
+Fig.~\ref{fig:movie} shows plots of the resulting joint probability density at six successive instances of common time $t_\el = t_\ph = t$.
+It is clear that after ``reflection'' from the boundary the wave function is no longer a pure product, so we have a truly interacting system.